Corylus avellana: Cultivation

+This red-purple leaved variety was bred from 'Contorta' so also has a sprawling, contorted habit.

 Uses

 According to the New Sunset Western Garden Book, the European hazelnut is among the most widely grown hazelnut plants for commercial nut production.

 This shrub is common in many European woodlands.
 It is an important component of the hedgerows that were the traditional field boundaries in lowland England.
-The wood was traditionally grown as coppice, the poles cut being used for wattle-and-daub building and agricultural fencing.
+The wood was traditionally grown as coppice, the poles cut and used for wattle-and-daub building and agricultural fencing.

 Hazelnuts

 Hazelnuts are rich in protein and unsaturated fat.
 They also contain significant amounts of manganese, copper, vitamin E, thiamine, and magnesium.

 Common hazel is cultivated for its nuts in commercial orchards in Europe, Turkey, Iran and Caucasus.
-The name "hazelnut" applies to the nuts of any of the species of the genus Corylus.
+The name "hazelnut" applies to the nuts of any of the several species of the genus Corylus.
 This hazelnut or cobnut, the kernel of the seed, is edible and used raw or roasted, or ground into a paste.
 The seed has a thin, dark brown skin which has a bitter flavour and is sometimes removed before cooking.
 The top producer of hazelnuts, by a large margin, is Turkey, specifically the Giresun Province.
 Turkish hazelnut production of 625,000 tonnes accounts for approximately 75% of worldwide production.

+Biochemistry

+In 2003, the US Food and Drug Administration recognized edible nuts as "heart healthy" foods.
+Frequent nut intake is associated with low risk of cardiovascular disease and cancer.
+The prevalent phenolics accumulates in Corylus avellana kernels and its by-products are catechin, gallic acid, sinapic acid, caffeic acid, p-coumaric acid, ferulic acid, their esters and flavonoids.
+Various other bioactive phenols have also been characterized in hazelnut leaves and foliar buds.